KenKundert/emborg/doc/monitoring.rst

 .. code-block:: text

-    34 5 * * * ~/.local/bin/emborg-overdue --mail > ~/.local/share/emborg/emborg-overdue.out 2>&
+    34 5 * * * ~/.local/bin/emborg-overdue --quiet --mail

 or:

 .. code-block:: text

-    34 5 * * * ~/.local/bin/emborg-overdue --quiet --mail
+    34 5 * * * ~/.local/bin/emborg-overdue --quiet --notify

 to your crontab.

-The first example runs emborg-overdue at 5:34 AM every day while saving the output into a file.
+The first example runs emborg-overdue at 5:34 AM every day.
 The use of the ``--mail`` option causes *emborg-overdue* to send mail to the maintainer when backups are found to be overdue.

 .. note::

     By default Linux machines are not configured to send email.
 If you are using the ``--mail`` option to *emborg-overdue* be sure that to check that it is working.
-You can do so by sending mail to your self using the *mail* command.
+You can do so by sending mail to your self using the *mail* or *mailx* command.
 If you do not receive your test message you will need to set up email forwarding on your machine.
 You can do so by installing and configuring `PostFix as a null client
     <http://www.postfix.org/STANDARD_CONFIGURATION_README.html#null_client>`_.

-The second example is similar except the output is suppressed rather than being saved to a file.
+The second example uses ``--notify``, which sends a notification if a back-up is overdue and there is not access to the tty (your terminal).

 Alternately you can run *emborg-overdue* from cron.daily (described in the :ref:`root example <root example>`).

 .. _client_overdue: